UTM tracking links will:

 Why are we doing this again?

-If we’re going to get serious about our blog we need to know what’s working.
+If we’re going to get serious about our marketing we need to know what’s working.
 Not just what’s driving traffic to our site but which networks are sending traffic that eventually converts into sales.

 By using tracking links we can better understand the results from: